-Apple Whiskey Cake + Cheesecake Frosting + Salty Caramel
+Apple Whiskey Cake with Cheesecake Frosting + Salty Caramel

 After suffering through a lingering Indian summer, I can happily say that fall is alive and well in New York.
 While some agonize over seasonal affective disorder during the winter months, I belabor the stickiness and sweatiness of late summer.
 With open arms, I welcome the first cool breeze, the crisp air, and wrapping myself up in my favorite blanket.